helium/HIP/HIP-xxx-Repeal-SP-Hex-Boosting-Rewards.md

 ## Rationale and Alternatives

 - There are many alternatives that can be and are being discussed, however, these would take time to hash out and reimplement.
-This could take from weeks to months while the Hex Bossting continues to be exploited.
+This could take from weeks to months while the Hex Boosting continues to be exploited.

 ## Unresolved Questions